Automorphisms of fine curve graphs for nonorientable surfaces

-\begin{remark} We summarize here the issues in considering nonorientable surfaces in the proof of Lemma \ref{presv_torus_pairs}. \begin{enumerate} \item In Step 1 of the proof of Lemma~\ref{presv_torus_pairs}, we cannot use the same argument as that for the orientable surfaces \cite{Long--Margalit--Pham--Verberne--Yao}.
-More precisely, in \cite{Long--Margalit--Pham--Verberne--Yao}, they used the fact that any inessential curve of orientable surfaces bounds a disk, and so if at least one curve in $\{e_{1},e_{2}, e_{3}, e_{4}\}$ is inessential, then it follows that the hull of $\{c,d\}$ contains infinite essential curves other than $c$ and $d$.
+\begin{remark} We summarize here the issues in considering nonorientable surfaces in the proof of Lemma \ref{presv_torus_pairs}. \begin{enumerate} \item Since we imposed two-sidedness on torus pairs and pants pairs, we needed Lemma~\ref{presv_two-sided} to deduce the conclusion from (1)--(3) in Step 1. \item In Step 1 of the proof of Lemma~\ref{presv_torus_pairs}, we argued under the assumption that torus pairs and pants pairs consist of only nonseparating curves, which did not need for the case of orientable surfaces \cite{Long--Margalit--Pham--Verberne--Yao}.
+Without that assumption, if we attempt to make the same argument as in the orientable case, we have the following issue: In \cite{Long--Margalit--Pham--Verberne--Yao}, they used the fact that any inessential curve of orientable surfaces bounds a disk, and so if at least one curve in $\{e_{1},e_{2}, e_{3}, e_{4}\}$ is inessential, then it follows that the hull of $\{c,d\}$ contains infinite essential curves other than $c$ and $d$.
 However, for nonorientable surfaces, the curves bounding a M\"obius band are also inessential.
-Then we have the case where the hull of $\{c,d\}$ contains at most one essential curve other than $c$ and $d$ but $\{c,d\}$ does not form a torus pair nor a pants pair. \item The reason why we consider only two-sided curves for torus pairs/triples is as follows: if both $c$ and $d$ are one-sided curves in Step 2, the curve $e$ may not be separating by taking a boundary curve of $R$. \end{enumerate}
+Then we have the case where the hull of $\{c,d\}$ contains at most one essential curve other than $c$ and $d$ but $\{c,d\}$ does not form a torus pair nor a pants pair if we allow that $c$ or $d$ to be separating. \item The reason why we consider only two-sided curves for torus pairs/triples is as follows: if both $c$ and $d$ are one-sided curves in Step 2, the curve $e$ may not be separating by taking a boundary curve of $R$. \end{enumerate}

 \end{remark}